20/F, Central Tower

 companies understand how politics and other subjective variables are shaping

-the business environment in individual Asian countries, as well as the
+the business environment in individual Asian countries, the interlinkages

-interlinkages between countries and the people of the region.
-Such variables
+between countries and the people of the region, and how Asia is interfacing

-may be difficult to quantify, but nevertheless can have a critical impact on
+variables may be difficult to quantify but can have a critical impact on

 investment performance and therefore have to be factored into the

-approach to analysis.
-We have included here a short list of some of our
+We have included here a short list of some of our projects to give you

 ·